-A new documentary is coming out this winter about a fatal avalanche at Alpine Meadows in 1982.
+A new documentary is coming out this fall about a fatal avalanche at Alpine Meadows in 1982.
+Update: Now available on Apple TV and Amazon Video.

 When filmmaker and book publicist Jared Drake moved to Alpine Meadows, California, he thought he knew what it was like to live in the mountains.
 He’d grown up on Snoqualmie Pass in Washington, a skier from a young age.
 But when he and his wife, Julia, moved to Tahoe from Los Angeles a number of years ago, it was an awakening moment.